Sexual Encounters Often Bring Shame

 The enemy wants us to be crippled, emotionally defeated, and keepers of secrets.
 Robbed of peace, we live behind masks, trying to portray who we wish we were.
 Still, the shame tugs, penetrating our image, poking holes with whispers of worthlessness that tear us down further.

-Give Up or Attack – Where Can Peace Be Found?
+Give Up or Attack – Where Can Peace From Shame Be Found?

 At some point, many of us break from this heavy weight.
 Depression, suicide, drug or alcohol dependencies become reality as we give up.
 Some of us lash out, demanding that we’re not the ones at fault for our suffering.
 Still, afraid and flailing, hoping peace will come with attack, it falls short.
 We fail to see where true peace comes from.
 The peace we hunger for, the deep cleansing breath of fresh air that liberates, can only come from God.